savoury1/ubuntu-rolling/docs/launchpad-ppa-readme.txt

 This invocation would do these tasks:

-=> Switch Bionic to have high priority
+=> Switch Bionic to have temporary high priority

 => $ sudo apt-get install meld